-The Council funded several projects in recent years that found:
+The Council has funded projects over the years that found:

-- Ultraviolet radiation (a component of sunlight) significantly increases the toxicity of oil to marine organisms. - Oil becomes 2 to 450 times more toxic when dispersed and exposed to sunlight.
-Ninety percent of Pacific herring larvae, an important commercial and subsistence fish species formerly plentiful in
+- Ultraviolet radiation (a component of sunlight) significantly increases the toxicity of oil to marine organisms. - Oil becomes two to 450 times more toxic when dispersed and exposed to sunlight.
+Ninety percent of Pacific herring larvae,